Frequently Asked Questions

 If the agency does not return the invoice within 7 days with the information about the problems and request for a corrected invoice, the payment period is shortened by the number of days between the 7th day and the day the agency sends the invoice back to the vendor.

-Example: An agency receives an invoice on November 1.
+Example: Agency X receives an invoice on November 1.
 It determines that the invoice is improper and returns it to the vendor on November 13.
 That is 5 days beyond the 7-day legal limit.
-(13 minus 1 is 12; 12 minus 7 is 5.)
+(13 – 1 = 12.
+12 – 7 = 5.)
 The agency receives a corrected invoice on November 20.
 If the normal payment period is 30 days, the payment would be due on December 19.
 However, the payment is now due on December 14, 5 days earlier.

-Usually, it is not possible for an agency to know if the EFT information is correct until it tries to pay the invoice.
+It is not usually possible for an agency to know if the EFT information is correct until it tries to pay the invoice.

 The vendor should consult with legal counsel to determine remedies under the Prompt Payment Act (31 U.S.C. § 3901 et following) and other applicable laws.